sernst/cauldron/DOCUMENTATION/Getting_Started_CLI.md

 # Getting Started with the CLI

 Cauldron can be used as either through its Command Line Interface (CLI) or with the Cauldron desktop application.
 This document explains using Cauldron through its CLI.
-To install the Cauldron desktop app you can instructions here: http://www.unnotebook.com/install.
+To install the Cauldron desktop app you may view the instructions here: http://www.unnotebook.com/install.

 ## System Requirements